Lambert Mascarenhas

-Personal life
+Early and personal life

-Mascarenhas was born in Colva, Portuguese India, but his early education took place in Pune and later at the St. Xavier's College, Mumbai.
+Mascarenhas was born in Colva, Portuguese India, but his early education took place in Poona and later at the St. Xavier's College, Bombay.
 He was married to Dr. Jolly Mascarenhas.
 He had four children.
-He had taken a vow that he would marry only after the liberation of Goa from colonial Portuguese rule.
-Hence, he married on 29 December 1961, exactly ten days after Goa's liberation by India on 19 December 1961.
+He had taken a vow that he would marry only after the freedom of Goa from the Portuguese rule.
+Hence, he married on 29 December 1961, exactly ten days after the annexation of Goa by India on 19 December 1961.
+His family was from the Goan Catholic community.